mikeleppane/book-library-db/README.md

 ### Steps

 1. Clone the repository
-2. Install dependencies with `poetry install` or `poetry install --no-dev` if you don't want to install development dependencies.
+2. Install dependencies with `poetry install` or `poetry install --only main` if you don't want to install development dependencies.
 Make sure you have Python 3.11 or newer installed.
 If not, you can install it with `pyenv install 3.11.6 (or 3.12.0)` and take it into use with `pyenv local 3.11.6 (or 3.12.0)`.

 ## Project Structure